adhalleran/andy_flow_tools/README.md

 # andy_flow_tools
 Jupyter notebooks for processing tidy FCS files into gates, joy plots, GMM fits, and more!

+NOTE: Currently there are no unit tests for any of the code provided.
+Caveat emptor.

 The standard workflow is as follows.

 0.